 If you prefer not to use an FTP client or encounter issues with the first solution, you can create the staging site in an alternative writable location, such as the “/wp-content/uploads/” folder.
 Use the settings as described in this screenshot:

 To bypass this issue, you can use WP Staging Pro and create a staging site in a completely different folder and in another domain or subdomain.
-In that case, you can choose a different folder without creating the staging site in the write-protected root folder.
+You can choose a different folder without creating the staging site in the write-protected root folder.

 If you have any questions or require further assistance, feel free to reach out to our support team.
 We’re always here to help!